Skip to main content

 You only need to select the correct multibeam echosounder system and observation systems as defined in your template setup.

 Decoding position, motion and/or heading from the external sensor data which is part of the data stream (message section 5) might be useful for a one-cable-setup situation although it also has some limitations and disadvantages.
+The current Qinsy version does not allow you to decode it as it has not been tested yet.

 Please contact QPS Support about the possibility we can offer in order to decode the external sensor data.